explodinglabs/jsonrpcserver/README.md

 Blueprint
 ---------

-First we create a Flask app, and register the jsonrpcserver blueprint to it.
+Create a Flask app, and register the jsonrpcserver blueprint to it.

     app = flask.Flask(__name__)
     app.register_blueprint(jsonrpcserver.bp)

-The blueprint will ensure we respond with JSON-RPC every time.
-For example, on 404, we respond with the 404 status code along with the JSON-RPC error, *Invalid request*.
+The blueprint's purpose is to handle errors.
+The server should respond with JSON-RPC every time.
+For example, on 404, we respond with HTTP stats 404, along with the JSON-RPC error, *Invalid request*.

 Route
 -----